chloeharris1/passwordgenerator/README.md

 ## Description

-A random password generator created with HTML, CSS and JavaScript.
+A random password generator built with HTML, CSS and JavaScript.

 Users can generate strong passwords that provide greater security by answering a series of password criteria prompts including desired